Is your revenue team ready for what's next?

 According to SiriusDecisons, B2B organizations can be divided into three major categories:

-It is vital that B2B organizations match these digital strategies to their offerings and their customer personas.
-This is all the truer if there are differing services or products marketed to different roles within a customer’s business.
+B2B organizations need to match these digital strategies to their offerings and their customer personas.
+This is all the more true if there are a variety of services or products marketed to different roles within a customer’s business.
 The goal is to create a cohesive Digital Journey Map to optimize customer engagements and retain a healthy revenue stream.

 Revenue Digital Assistants—powered by Artificial Intelligence (AI), Natural Language Processing (NLP), Natural Language Generation (NPG), and Conversation Automation—engage customers in personalized, two-way conversations at scale.
 In this way, Revenue Digital Assistants like Conversica fall into the Digital Hybrid model as defined by SiriusDecisions.
 Revenue Digital Assistants operate like a person and provide a personal touch to their interactions with customers.
 As a result, customer engagement rates are much higher.

 Revenue Digital Assistants can be used to drive customer health, collect customer feedback, and upsell/cross-sell customers on additional features or upgrades.

 This is a radical diversion from existing customer engagement models in which top-value customers are given the most attention, while mid-value and low-value are largely managed by impersonal tech tools.

 A Revenue Digital Assistant modifies this model by delivering a personal touch across every customer, then hands off “hand-raisers” to appropriate team members based on customers’ asks.
 In this way, B2B businesses do better to retain more customers throughout the customer pool without straining time or other resources.

 Revenue Digital Assistants are the only digital solution that asks existing customers if they are interested in talking to a customer service representative and elevating hand-raisers when they are Conversation-Qualified.

 Revenue Digital Assistants should be important touchpoints in your digital journey map.